BrXM AI Content Assistant developer guide

 • Spring's default SimpleLoggerAdvisor.
 To enable, add the following property: <Logger name="org.springframework.ai.chat.client.advisor.SimpleLoggerAdvisor" level="debug"/>

 The logs are printed in the terminal or Humio, depending on your configuration.
-Each log entry is formatted appropriately for identification and discoverability.
+Each log entry of the PromptLoggerAdvisor is formatted with identification and discoverability in mind.
+An example can be seen below:

 Here are the characteristics of the logs, and the information they contain: